Computer-assisted proofs for Lyapunov stability via Sums of Squares certificates and Constructive Analysis: Conclusion

 \section{Conclusion}

-We provide a fully computer-assisted framework to formally prove the stability of a given continuous/discrete-time polynomial system.
+We provide a computer-assisted framework to formally prove the stability of a given discrete-time polynomial system.
 For this, our framework consists of proving formally that a given function is a Lyapunov function, by means of exact SOS certificates.
-As a proof of concept, we illustrate our formalization framework on simple examples with up to three variables.
+As a proof of concept, we illustrate our formalization framework on a simple example with two variables.
 In order to apply such techniques to higher dimensional systems, one needs to overcome the typical scalability issues related to SOS-based optimization on polynomial systems.
 One possible remedy is to exploit the sparsity of the input data, either when there are few correlations between the variables \cite{tacchi2019approximating} or when there are few involved monomials terms \cite{tssos,chordal-tssos,cstssos}.
 An alternative to SOS is to rely on other nonnegativity certificates, such as sums of nonnegative circuits or sums of arithmetic-geometric-exponentials, which can be computed with more efficient classes of conic programming, such as second-order cone programming \cite{wang2019second}.
 Exact certificates can also be obtained in this case \cite{magron2019exact}.
 An interesting track of further research is to derive formally certified outer/inner approximations of sets of interest arising in the context of dynamical systems, such as backward/forward reachable sets or maximal invariants.
+As for constructive formalization we are interested in expanding our library to the full formalization of multivariate analysis, vector analysis and verified numerical schemes for initial value problems.
+These concepts build a foundation of important notions in control theory and system dynamics and allow further to investigate the proof-as-programs paradigm using constructive real numbers.
+Additionally there exists a verified implementation of DPLL algorithm in \texttt{Minlog} \cite{LAWRENCE2012243} which is of separate interest since many important applications (e.g. SMT solvers, graph algorithms) rely on DPLL and hence program extraction techniques may be applied on such kind of problems.

 \paragraph{\textbf{Acknowledgements}.} The second author was supported by the FMJH Program PGMO (EPICS project) and EDF, Thales, Orange et Criteo, as well as from the Tremplin ERC Stg Grant ANR-18-ERC2-0004-01 (T-COPS project).
 This work has benefited from the Tremplin ERC Stg Grant ANR-18-ERC2-0004-01 (T-COPS project), the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie Actions, grant agreement 813211 (POEMA) as well as from the AI Interdisciplinary Institute ANITI funding, through the French ``Investing for the Future PIA3'' program under the Grant agreement n$^{\circ}$ANR-19-PI3A-0004.